Diabetes Life Insurance Cover

 By considering these factors, diabetics can make an informed decision when selecting a life insurance provider.

-Diabetics must approach the comparison process with a clear understanding of their circumstances, which can significantly impact the policies and rates offered by different providers.
+Diabetics must approach the comparison process with a clear understanding of their circumstances, as these can significantly affect the policies and rates offered by different providers.

 By being knowledgeable about their condition and its management, diabetics can ensure they are well-equipped to find the best life insurance provider for their needs.